 Conditions for Complaint:

-- the complaint is made not later than one year after the complainant has received the reply of the bank to his representation or, where no reply is received, not later than one year and one month after the date of the representation to the bank;
+- The complaint is made not later than one year after the complainant has received the reply of the bank to his representation or, where no reply is received, not later than one year and one month after the date of the representation to the bank;

-Process of redressal of grievance: Banking Ombudsman sent a copy of the complaint to the bank and endeavour shall-be made for a settlement by agreement through conciliation or mediation.
+The banking Ombudsman sent a copy of the complaint to the bank and the endeavor shall be made for a settlement by agreement through conciliation or mediation.
 The proceedings shall be summary in nature.

-Appeal: Customer can appeal to appellate authority within 30 days of receipt of rejection to Dy.
+Customer can appeal to appellate authority within 30 days of receipt of rejection to Dy.
 Governor RBI.
-Customer or bank can file the appeal to appellate authority (Dy.
+The customer or bank can file the appeal to the appellate authority (Dy.
 Governor RBI) against the award or decision of the Banking Ombudsman rejecting the complaint within 30 days of the date of receipt of the Award.
 Provided further that appeal may be filed by a bank only with the prior sanction of the Chairman or, in his absence, the Managing Director or the Executive Director or the Chief Executive Officer or any other officer of equal rank.